 A dog harness is not a must have for everyone, but having a harness for your dog can help to lift, carry, or otherwise maneuver your dog if an emergency situation arises during your hike.
 It’s one of the most important items to have for any dog owner, not just hikers.

 The right harness choice for your dog will depend on the dog’s breed and size, but an ideal harness will have a handle on the back to provide an easy handling point.
-We’ve listed some of the best harnesses for dogs before so you have easier time choosing one.
+We’ve listed some of the best dog harnesses for walking, hiking and other reasons so you have easier time choosing one.

 Remember that some owners may have a dog who’s not supportive of your idea to put a harness on him, thereby making the whole process much more difficult.
 If that’s you and your pooch, then watch this video on how to put on a dog harness quickly and easily.